hugomint/hugomint/content/posts/preventative-medicines.md

 In my research most articles conclude that content, links, freshness, mobile first, page speed, schema code, domain and HTTPS rank in top categories.

-In light of all this evidence we are pleased to offer an exclusive SEO package that that offers weekly website creation with all the benefits of increasing your Google ranking.
+In light of all this evidence we are pleased to offer an exclusive SEO package that offers weekly website creation with all the benefits of increasing your Google ranking.

 Please contact me on _ for more information.